iOS SDK development guide

 * @param ipv6 An array of IPv6 addresses (can be nil).

-* @param host An array of host domain names (can be nil).
+* @param host An array of hostnames (can be nil).

-* @param healthCheckDomain The domain name for health checks after a circuit break.
-If a resolution service fails more than 3 consecutive times, the circuit breaks, and the service's IP address enters a healthCheck state.
+* @param healthCheckDomain The domain for health checks after a circuit break.
+If a resolution service fails more than three consecutive times, the circuit is tripped, and the service IP enters a healthCheck state.
 Subsequent requests will not use this service.
-A timer probes this healthCheckDomain every minute to check if the service is available.
-If the probe succeeds, the service state is restored to alive and can be used for future requests.
+A timer then probes this healthCheckDomain every minute to check if the service is available.
+If a probe succeeds, the service state is restored to alive and can receive requests again.

-* @param accessKeyId The customer's private accessKeyId (for authentication).
+* @param accessKeyId Your private accessKeyId for authentication.

-* @param accesskeySecret The customer's private accesskeySecret (for authentication).
+* @param accesskeySecret Your private accesskeySecret for authentication.

 */